 - Appointment - You can use the drop-down to assign the payment to a specific appointment, or if you leave it blank the payment will be added to the patient's unallocated payment section to be used at a future time/future visit.

-- Line Item - If you select a specific appointment to apply the payment, you can specify which line item (CPT/HCPCS/Custom Code) that the payment should be applied.
+- Line Item - If you select a specific appointment to apply the payment, you can specify which line item (CPT/HCPCS/Custom Code) the payment should be applied to.
 Any charges on the specific appointment will show in the drop-down.

 - Provider - this line designates the provider for the specific payment.
 It can be left blank if you prefer.